vokbuda/submissions_hackerrank/README.md

 # submissions_hackerrank
-Tool for hackerrank submissions(includes also creation of python file with all solutions) - for ADM
+Tool for hackerrank submissions(includes also creation of python file with all solutions) - ADM

 before start u should have **Python** and **Chrome** on your pc(I tested only on **Windows**)
 ## Execute the following instructions<br/>